Skip to content

 If you have a different bachelor's degree, you may be eligible to complete an alternative teacher certification program in your state.
 Oklahoma's unique Non-Traditional Route to Special Education Certification gives new educators the chance to teach on a provisional one-year certificate while also studying for their master's degree.
 This allows career changers who are passionate about special education to transition to the classroom with more advanced training than a regular alternative certification program might provide.
 The program also helps children with disabilities and their families by increasing Oklahoma's capacity to provide special education services.

-At SE, you can pair this nontraditional certification with the online M.Ed. in Special Education –Challenging Behaviors and get a fast start on your new career.
+At SOSU, you can pair this nontraditional certification with the online M.Ed. in Special Education –Challenging Behaviors and get a fast start on your new career.
 This program can help you meet professional standards more quickly, and have a positive impact in the lives of children with disabilities right away.

 Where Can I Find Special Education Licensure Requirements for My State?